mwaseem75/iris-airflow-provider/README.md

 Use your InterSystems IRIS connection by setting the `iris_conn_id` parameter in any of the provided operators.

-In the example below, the `IrisSQLOperator` uses the `iris_conn_id` parameter to connect to the IRIS instance when the DAG is defined:
+In the example below, the `IrisSQLOperator` uses the `iris_conn_id` parameter to connect to the IRIS instance:
 ```python
 #New_Test_DAG.py